HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

     If a content item is moved from the staging environment to production, and production has the host overwrite set to `production.hcl.com`, then all DAM references are returned with `production.hcl.com`. <br>For instance, `production.hcl.com/dx/api/dam/v1/collections/390e9808-a6d2-4ebe-b6fb-f10046ebf642/items/fd18083c-d84b-4816-af6e-583059c73122/renditions/7855bfae-d741-41f7-815f-d15f427a4da0?binary=true` even if we received the following from syndication: `staging.hcl.com/dx/api/dam/v1/collections/390e9808-a6d2-4ebe-b6fb-f10046ebf642/items/fd18083c-d84b-4816-af6e-583059c73122/renditions/7855bfae-d741-41f7-815f-d15f427a4da0?binary=true`.

-**(Optional)** Starting with release 210, you can configure WCM `WCMConfigService` in the WAS Admin Console to use relative URLs for DAM references in WCM using the following:
+**(Optional)** Starting CF210, you can configure WCM `WCMConfigService` in the WAS Admin Console to use relative URLs for DAM references in WCM using the following:

 ```
 dam.host.relative=true